Online MBA Program Overview, Curriculum and Courses

 This course is designed to provide the student with a much deeper understanding of the topic.
 This course is both skills and knowledge-based.
 The student will be exposed to cutting-edge issues in the research of negotiations.

 This course exposes the student to a broad range of computer systems and information security topics.
-It is designed to provide a general knowledge of measures to ensure confidentiality, availability, and integrity of information systems.
+It is designed to provide a general knowledge of measures to ensure the confidentiality, availability, and integrity of information systems.
 Topics range from hardware, software, and network security to INFOSEC, OPSEC, and NSTISS overviews.
 Components include national policy, threats, countermeasures, and risk management among others.
 Graduate-level requirements include an oral case study report as their final.

 The objective of this course is to provide students with a thorough understanding of risk management as it applies to information security and corporate assets.
 The course covers numerous concepts including asset valuation, data collection, conducting a risk assessment, risk reporting, and monitoring as well as presenting various risk assessment models and frameworks.
 Students will complete this course with an understanding of the elements and steps necessary for completing a risk assessment.